-First Line has global clients across North America, Europe and Australia, including Accenture, Bonnier Group, Clinic to Cloud, Dell Software, InnerWorkings, Odysseus Data Services, Solita, Viastore, and others.
+First Line has global clients across North America, Europe, and Australia, including Accenture, Bonnier Group, Clinic to Cloud, Dell Software, InnerWorkings, Odysseus Data Services, Solita, Viastore, and others.

-About Russian State Museum
+About the Russian State Museum

 The State Russian Museum is the world’s largest collection of Russian art, housed in a unique architectural complex in the historical center of St Petersburg.

 It was the first museum of Russian art, initiated by Emperor Alexander III.
-Later, in 1895, Emperor Nicholas II signed a decree ordering “The foundation of a special establishment named ‘The Russian Museum of Emperor Alexander III’ and the assignment of Mikhailovsky Palace with all its outbuildings, services and the garden, specially acquired by the state treasury for this purpose”.
-In May of same year architect Svinyin started reconstruction of the palace interiors for accommodating future collections of art.
+Later, in 1895, Emperor Nicholas II signed a decree ordering “The foundation of a special establishment named ‘The Russian Museum of Emperor Alexander III’ and the assignment of Mikhailovsky Palace with all its outbuildings, services, and the garden, specially acquired by the state treasury for this purpose”.
+In May of the same year architect Svinyin started reconstruction of the palace interiors for accommodating future collections of art.